Daniel-Schell-29/Arduino-weather-station-with-visualisation-of-data/README.md

-# Arduino-weather-station-with-visualisation-of-data
+# Arduino-weather-station-with-live-data-visualisation
 This project records enviromental data(temperature, humidity and brightness) using an Arduino Uno and visualises it in a real-time python interface.
 This project makes a complete data pipeline, from sensor input through serial communication to live data visualisation.

 ## Features
 - real time visualisation of data
-- Tab UI: *a tab showing all values and 3 seperate tabs showing each individuall value*
+- Tab UI: *a tab showing all values and 3 seperate tabs showing each individual value*
 - Shows a graph for each sensor using the history of the last 100 values
-- Serial coumminication with error cases
+- Serial coummunication with error cases
 - modular code(easily expandable)

 ## System Overview